 Prior to establishing Save the Mothers, Dr. Chamberlain Froese worked as an obstetrician in Yemen, Zimbabwe, Zambia and Pakistan where she was confronted with the tragic scourge of mothers dying from preventable causes.
 While working in Uganda she decided to tackle the problem of maternal mortality head on, but recognized that the complexities surrounding the issue demanded social and cultural change.
 Together with her Ugandan colleagues she founded Save the Mothers, an international non-profit organization that educates local leaders to become influencers for change for safe motherhood.
 In 2009, she was awarded the Teasdale-Corti Humanitarian Award, a prestigious national award by the Royal College of Physicians and Surgeons of Canada for her work in improving maternal health around the world.
 In 2012 the Royal College of Physicians and Surgeons of Canada awarded her the Prix d’Excellence for going “beyond the call of duty.”

 Dr. Chamberlain Froese is married to journalist Thomas Froese, author of Ninety-Nine Windows: Reflections of a Reporter from Arabia to Africa and other Roads Less Travelled.
 They have three children: Elizabeth, Jonathan and Hannah (a Ugandan girl they adopted in 2009).
-The family lives in Uganda for eight months a year and lives in Hamilton, Ontario, Canada, annually from May to August.
-You can subscribe to the Froese family blog, with regular updates written by Thomas Froese at The Daily Dad.
+From 2005 – 2017, the family lived in Uganda for eight months a year and in Hamilton, Ontario, Canada, annually from May to August.
+In the spring of 2017, they returned to Canada to establish a permanent home.